How To Get a Mortgage 6 Times Your Salary

 • Livemore

-However, that does not mean that they can or will go to 6 or above.
-It simply means that they use another way to calculate the maximum amount they are willing to extend.
-In practice, therefore, that may equate to an income multiple even lower than the common 4 times earnings.
+However, that does not mean they can or will go to 6 or above.
+It simply means they use another way to calculate the maximum amount they are willing to extend; therefore, that may equate to an income multiple even lower than the typical 4 times earnings.

 Are there any downsides to using higher-income multiples?

-• Higher interest rates: These products can come with a higher interest rate compared with a mortgage based on a lower income multiple.
-That makes the loan more doubly expensive as not only are you borrowing a larger amount, but you may be paying far more interest on it too.
+• Higher interest rates: These products can have a higher interest rate than a mortgage based on a lower income multiple.
+That makes the loan doubly expensive, as you are not only borrowing a larger amount but may also be paying far more interest on it.

-• Affordability sensitivity: Just because you can borrow at a higher multiple, doesn’t mean you should.
-Your lender will likely conduct an affordability assessment to determine whether you can afford to repay a larger loan.
-However, that is largely determined by your current outgoings and expenditures – which could go up in the future.
+• Affordability sensitivity: Just because you can borrow at a higher multiple doesn’t mean you should.
+Your lender will likely conduct an affordability assessment to determine whether you can repay a larger loan.
+However, that is largely determined by your current outgoings and expenditures, which could increase.

-Plus, with a higher amount borrowed, you are far more sensitive to any future increases in interest rates too, which might be something to bear in mind for those considered shorter-time fixed products or variable rate mortgages.
+Plus, with a higher amount borrowed, you are far more sensitive to any future increases in interest rates, too, which might be something to bear in mind for those considered shorter-term fixed products or variable-rate mortgages.

-• No schemes: The majority of the time, if you need a higher multiple mortgage, you won’t be able to make use of any of the Help To Buy or government support schemes in the UK.
+• No schemes: Most of the time, if you need a higher multiple mortgages, you won’t be able to use any of the Help To Buy or government support schemes in the UK.

-As mortgages based on 6 times earnings are not common, using a broker who specialises in higher income multiples can be one of the best ways you can maximise your chances of being approved.
+As mortgages based on 6 times earnings are not common, using a broker specialising in higher income multiples can be one of the best ways to maximise your chances of being approved.

-There are mortgage advisors in our network who can suggest the best provider for you as well as help you with every step of your application.
-Their invaluable knowledge can mean you can access the maximum mortgage amount you need, while keeping the repayments as low as possible.
+Our network has mortgage advisors who can suggest the best provider for you and help you with every step of your application.
+Their invaluable knowledge can mean you can access the maximum mortgage amount you need while keeping the repayments as low as possible.

-Our free, no-obligation broker matching service puts you in touch with the best mortgage advisor for you, who can offer advice given your particular circumstances.
-Call us today on 0808 189 2301 or make an enquiry so we can put you in touch with an expert.
+Our free, no-obligation broker matching service connects you with the best mortgage advisor who can offer advice given your circumstances.
+Call us today at 0330 818 7026 or make an enquiry so we can connect you with an expert.

 Got a question?